 Can you unplug completely and do it with confidence?
 Will your business run without you?
 There’s only one way to find out.

-When the weather gets nice, I like to go for a run in Central Park in the middle of my work day.
+When the weather allows, I like to go for a run in Central Park in the middle of my work day.
 I also like to take my kids on little (and sometimes big) trips.
 And I want my business to keep thriving.
 How do I make it happen?
 I am a self-made Delegation Ninja.

 And then you remember that you have a business to run.
 How can you take time off when there is so much to do and you’re the only one who can do it?